Epigenetic clock: Obesity and metabolic syndrome

 The epigenetic clock was used to study the relationship between high body mass index (BMI) and the DNA methylation ages of human blood, liver, muscle and adipose tissue.
 A significant correlation (r = 0.42) between BMI and epigenetic age acceleration could be observed for the liver.
 A much larger sample size (n = 4200 blood samples) revealed a weak but statistically significant correlation (r = 0.09) between BMI and intrinsic age acceleration of blood.
 The same large study found that various biomarkers of metabolic syndrome (glucose-, insulin-, triglyceride levels, C-reactive protein, waist-to-hip ratio) were associated with epigenetic age acceleration in blood.
 Conversely, high levels of HDL cholesterol were associated with a lower epigenetic aging rate of blood.
 Other research suggests very strong associations between higher body mass index, waist-to-hip ratio, and waist circumference and accelerated epigenetic clocks, with evidence that physical activity may lessen these effects.

 Female breast tissue is older than expected

 DNAm age is higher than chronological age in female breast tissue that is adjacent to breast cancer tissue.
 Since normal tissue which is adjacent to other cancer types does not exhibit a similar age acceleration effect, this finding suggests that normal female breast tissue ages faster than other parts of the body.
 Similarly, normal breast tissue samples from women without cancer have been found to be substantially older than blood samples collected from the same women at the same time.

-Female breast cancer
+Breast cancer

 In a study of three epigenetic clocks and breast cancer risk, DNAm age was found to be accelerated in blood samples of cancer-free women, years before diagnosis.